 - Exercise Physiology

-Degree candidates who have completed an associate’s degree in exercise science or an associate’s degree in kinesiology spend their days evaluating client injuries and developing rehab programs to help heal those injuries.
-Graduates from online exercise science associate’s degree programs will also implement assessments for client fitness and then develop programs to improve their fitness and help prevent future injuries.
-Those who have earned a kinesiology associate’s degree or an exercise science associate degree online may also choose to specialize in other subtopics of weight loss or strength training, to name a few.
+Degree candidates who have completed an associate exercise science degree or an associate degree in kinesiology spend their days evaluating client injuries and developing rehab programs to help heal them.
+Graduates also implement client fitness assessments and develop programs to improve their fitness, help prevent future injuries, and help clients recover from an injury.
+Or, they may also choose to specialize their fitness career in other subtopics of weight loss or strength training.

 - Physical Education